Home Downsizing London Ontario

 Ask family members for help sorting through other possessions.

 Downsizing is a huge undertaking.
-An unbiased opinion is always welcome when we must decide what we want to keep and what we can donate, recycle, or sell.
+An unbiased opinion is always welcome when deciding what we want to keep and what we can donate, recycle, or sell.
 Don’t merely toss old items away.
 If in doubt about the value of an item, have it appraised.

 Focus on the positives.